Ibrah111m/UserStorys/README.md

  As a devops,
  iwant to have a help file for making bold and italic text markdown. so that when ii need to do it i can find instructions.
  DoD Devops College Uses instuction.
+IM APPROVES.

  1. First item
  2. Second item